Neil Young Archives: Volume IV (1987–TBD)

-Volume V (2000s)

-Elliot Roberts and Young have said that the Archives project will extend into a fifth volume, which will feature material from the 21st century.
+As of 2024, Volume IV is currently scheduled to be the second to last Archives box set to be released, according to an article from Young that was published on the Times-Contrarian that day.
+Currently in production and being worked on by the Neil Young Archives team, the specific timeframe is yet undetermined, though it is expected to start with songs culled from his first tour with the Bluenotes in the fall of 1987.

 Performance Series

 The series of box sets were preceded by individual concert releases, dubbed the Archives Performance Series.
 This section contains details of releases so far.
 The releases are ordered in chronological order of recording.
 The albums were released in a different order, with Volume 2 coming in 2006, Volume 3 in 2007 and Volume 1 included in the first Archives box.